1748 Charter and Early Trustees Minutes Available Online.

 We hope to continue to digitize Trustee minutes as well other important records of the University in the coming years.

-One thought on “1748 Charter and Early Trustees Minutes Available Online.
+2 responses to “1748 Charter and Early Trustees Minutes Available Online.”

 1. Definitely, This is such a great collection.
 It’s very useful and helpful for all.
 Thanks for sharing with us.